-Concentration to Market Risk factors is monitored by the quantitative stress tests, including stress tests for:
+Concentration to market risk factors is monitored by the quantitative stress tests, including stress tests for:

-- Interest Rate Risk (separated by primary components such as parallel and steepening or flattening movements);
+- Interest rate risk (separated by primary components such as parallel and steepening or flattening movements);

-- Credit Spread Risk (separated by rating, duration and type of asset);
+- Credit spread risk (separated by rating, duration and type of asset);

-- · Equity Risk, including private equity and other illiquid assets;
+- · Equity risk, including private equity and other illiquid assets;

-- Foreign Exchange Risk;
+- · Foreign exchange risk;

-- Real Estate Risk;
+- · Real estate risk;

 - · Hedge Funds; and

-- Inflation Risk.
+- Inflation risk.

-In addition, exposure to each market sub-risk is limited with a risk limit equal to two-thirds of the Aggregate Market Risk Limit for interest rate, spread, equity and property risks and to one-third of the Aggregate Market Risk Limit for FX and Inflation risk.
+In addition, exposure to each market sub-risk is limited with a risk limit equal to two-thirds of the Aggregate Market Risk Limit for interest rate, spread, equity and property risks and to one-third of the Aggregate Market Risk Limit for FX.

-Concentrations to issuers and single investments are limited in the concentration risk framework, discussed in the Credit Risk section.
+Concentrations to issuers and single investments are limited in the concentration risk framework, discussed in the Credit risk section.

-As at year end 2022, the size of the investment portfolio and the liabilities had increased considerably compared to 2021, in line with CIL's business plan and driven by business written and capital injected.
-Gross premiums written in 2022 increased significantly to \$2,063.8 million (2021 gross premiums written: \$1,607.7 million) and assets under management grew to \$1,932.2 million.
-As a result, Market Risk exposure increased in absolute terms, in line with the growth in assets under management.
-A measurement of inflation risk in the CIL balance sheet was also added to the Financial Market Risk framework in Q4 2022, increasing risk utilisation.
-Market Risk exposure remained within risk appetite throughout 2022.
+As at year end 2023, the size of the investment portfolio and the liabilities had increased considerably compared to 2022, in line with CIL's business plan and driven by business written and capital injected.
+Gross premiums written in 2023 increased significantly to \$2,960.6 million (2022 gross premiums written: \$2,063.8 million) and assets under management grew to \$2,444.2 million (2022 assets under management: \$1,932.2 million).
+As a result, market risk exposure increased in absolute terms, in line with the growth in assets under management.
+Market risk exposure remained within risk appetite throughout 2023.

 C.3.
-Credit Risk
+Credit risk